Send messages using Google oAuth

 Under the Sending Emails section, select the Use my custom outgoing (SMTP) settings option.
 Click on the Send with Gmail button, and then the Sign in with Google button.

-The next screen will take you to a permissions page to allow Help Scout to access your Google Apps account.
+The next screen will take you to a permissions page to allow Help Scout to access your G Suite account.
 Remember that you need to be logged into your mailbox address to properly authenticate your SMTP settings.
 Click the blue Allow button.